Celebrities rack up millions of followers and comments on their social platforms every day.

 Many Hollywood actors and actresses, musicians and entertainers have spoken out against regular use of social media and slammed different platforms based on negative experiences they've had.

-With May being Mental Health Awareness Month, "GMA" looked into what some of the most famous people on the platforms have said about the dangers associated with them.
+To mark World Mental Health Day on Thursday, "GMA" looked into what some of the most famous people on the platforms have said about the dangers associated with social media.